OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: 2

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Steps of quality, internal sampling iteration count, between checkpoint file writes.
+        <p class="scene-class-attr-comment">Steps of quality, internal sampling iteration count, between checkpoint file writes.
 Value should be equal or bigger than 1.
 Uniform sampling case, this steps number is equivalent as each pixel's pixel sampling steps.
 If you set quality steps=2, checkpoint file is created at every timing of each pixel's sample count exceeds at 2, 4, 6, 8, 10, ...
 Adaptive sampling case, this steps number is equivalent as internal adaptive sampling iteration steps.
 Recommended number is 1~3 range.
 You can use more than 4 but bigger number always require longer rendering time.
 If you set 2, checkpoint file is created after finish every 2 adaptive sampling iteration execution.</p>

     </p>